TedHusted/awake/awake.md/awake.md

 “Curiouser and curiouser.”
 Noah attempted his best Cheshire grin.

-“You know, sometimes abductees report engines suddenly revving or jerking forward.”
+“You know, sometimes abductees report engines revving or jerking forward.”

 Noah drops his head and covers his eyes.
 He wipes his face with his hand and sighs.

-“Okay, it’s a domestic matter, but I’ll find someone at work to ask about Pulse — if you make sure Elena reports the call with Brent to the CTO.
+“Okay, it’s a California matter.
+But I’ll find someone at work to ask about Pulse — if you make sure Elena reports the call with Brent to the CTO.
 I know Adrian Cho by reputation.
 He’ll do the right thing.“

-Tessa nodded.
+Tessa nods.
 “Sometimes having a CIA analyst for a sibling is not so bad.”

 “And, Tess, like we said when we were kids, icksnay on the aliensay.”